Skip To Main Content

 What Ingredients Do You Need for Homemade Hand Sanitiser?

 According to the guidelines set out by the WHO, the ingredients you need for DIY hand sanitiser and fairly easy to come by.
 Provided you have a decent-sized (1-litre) glass or plastic bottle with screw-threaded stoppers lying around, you can bottle the mixture yourself.
-For those with a heavy-duty production in mind, you could also use some 50-litre plastic tanks (preferably in polypropylene or high-density polyethylene, translucent so as to see the liquid level) or stainless steel tanks with a capacity of 80–100 litres.
+For those with heavy-duty production in mind, you could also use some 50-litre plastic tanks (preferably in polypropylene or high-density polyethylene, translucent so as to see the liquid level) or stainless steel tanks with a capacity of 80–100 litres.
 But don’t stress too much, our guide to homemade hand sanitiser is developed for in-home use, not for those looking to start a new business.

 The basic ingredients you’ll need for DIY hand sanitiser are;